-Moroccan food is exotic, rich in flavors and delicious, but there is only so much variety.
-You will find more options in the major cities (Marrakech has just about everything), but don’t be surprised by the amount of tagines you may eat on your trip!
+Moroccan food is exotic, rich in flavors, and delicious, but there is only so much variety.
+You will find more options in the major cities (Marrakech has just about everything), but don’t be surprised by the number of tagines you may eat on your trip!

 Contrary to what many believe, Morocco is a wonderful destination for families.
 It offers so much in terms of culture, color and charm, not to mention lots of fun outdoor activities.
 Morocco is also sensory overload (in a good way!) and a romantic honeymoon option.
 Morocco is religiously and politically extremely moderate.
 It is a safe destination that is warm and welcoming towards tourists of all nationalities and ages.

 The main language is Arabic, but many speak or understand English and French.

 No visas are necessary for North Americans or Europeans coming for up to 90 days.

 Your favorite months are April – May and then again in October – December.
 The summer just gets too hot for comfort.
 The cities can be nice in the winter but it can be rainy.